-The Fund is exposed to price risk on equity securities and derivatives.
+The Fund is exposed to price risk on equity securities listed or quoted on recognised securities exchange.
 Price risk arises from investments held by the Fund for which prices in the future are uncertain.
-Where non-monetary financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates which are considered a component of price risk.
+Where non-monetary financial instruments are denominated in currencies other than the US dollar, the price in the future will also fluctuate because of changes in foreign exchange rates which are considered a component of price risk.